cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 certificate is signed.

-Each puppet client node that needs to be managed with puppet is required to follow this process.
+Each puppet client node that needs to be managed with puppet is required to follow this process[hid-sp18-523-agent].

 First, we want to view all requests on master